-NYC Medicaid recipients are generally expected to obtain their medical care and services within five miles from their residence.
+NYC Medicaid enrollees are generally expected to obtain their medical care and services within five miles from their residence.
 This five-mile geographic area is considered the common medical marketing area (CMMA).

-Transportation can be ordered for trips greater than five miles from the recipient's residence, when the medical care or service is unavailable within the CMMA.
+Transportation can be ordered for trips greater than five miles from the Medicaid enrollee's residence, when the medical care or service is unavailable within the CMMA.
+For long distance trips that occur outside the five boroughs, NYC does allow for mileage reimbursement in addition to the fixed payment amounts, beginning at the City limits.

-The difficulty orderers of transportation face is when a recipient resides in a borough contiguous with Westchester (Bronx) or Nassau County (Queens), and the recipient is traveling into the other county for medical care and service.

-In these situations, mileage can be ordered when the transport is over five miles from the recipient's residence.

-If the one-way trip is greater than five miles, the mileage begins at the NYC/other county border (not the recipient's residence).
+The difficulty orderers of transportation face is when a Medicaid enrollees resides in a borough contiguous with Westchester (Bronx) or Nassau County (Queens), and the Medicaid enrollee is traveling into the other county for medical care and service.
+In these situations, mileage can be ordered when the transport is over five miles from the Medicaid enrollee's residence.
+If the one-way trip is greater than five miles, the mileage begins at the NYC/contiguous county border (not the Medicaid enrollee's residence).

-For example, if a recipient travels ten miles from Queens to Nassau County, and two miles are traveled in Queens and eight additional miles are traveled in Nassau County, then the one-way mileage is eight miles.
+For example, if a Medicaid enrollee travels ten miles from Queens to Nassau County, and two miles are traveled in Queens and eight additional miles are traveled in Nassau County, then the one-way mileage is eight miles.

-Transports to the medical care or service within five miles of the recipient's residence should never receive a mileage add-on.
+Transports to the medical care or service within five miles of the Medicaid enrollee's residence should never receive a mileage add-on.

-Ordering Non-Emergency Transportation for Restricted Recipients
+Non-Emergency Transportation for Restricted Medicaid Enrollees

-The LDSS and the Department may restrict a recipient's access to Medicaid covered care and services if, upon review, it is found that the recipient has received duplicative, excessive, contraindicated or conflicting health care services, drugs, or supplies (NYCRR Section 360-6.4).

-In such cases, the LDSS and the Department may require that the recipient access specific types of medical care and services through a designated primary provider or providers.
+The LDSS and the Department may restrict a Medicaid enrollee's access to Medicaid covered care and services if, upon review, it is found that the Medicaid enrollee has received duplicative, excessive, contraindicated or conflicting health care services, drugs, or supplies (18 NYCRR §360-6.4).
+In such cases, the LDSS and the Department may require that the Medicaid enrollee access specific types of medical care and services through a designated primary provider or providers.

-The State medical review team designated by the Department performs recipient utilization reviews and identifies candidates for the Recipient Restriction Program.
+The State medical review team designated by the Department performs Medicaid enrollee utilization reviews and identifies candidates for the Restriction Program.

-The primary provider is a health care provider enrolled in the Medicaid Program who has agreed to oversee the health care needs of the restricted recipient.
-The primary provider will provide and/or direct all medically necessary care and services for which the recipient is eligible, within the provider's category of service or expertise.
+The primary provider is a health care provider enrolled in the Medicaid Program who has agreed to oversee the health care needs of the restricted Medicaid enrollee.
+The primary provider will provide and/or direct all medically necessary care and services for which the Medicaid enrollee is eligible, within the provider's category of service or expertise.
 Primary providers include:

 - Physicians,

-- Clinics.
+- Clinics,

 - Inpatient Hospitals,

-- Pharmacies.
+- Pharmacies,

 - Podiatrists.

 - DME dealers.

 - Dentists, and

 - Dental clinics.

-When a recipient is restricted to a primary physician or primary clinic and a primary dentist or primary dental clinic, the primary physician or primary clinic will be the only allowed orderer of transportation services.

-This applies to all modes of non-emergency transportation, including ambulance, ambulette, taxi, livery, public transportation and day treatment/program.

-This includes cases where the recipient's primary physician or clinic has referred the patient to another provider.
-In such situations ordering transportation services remains the responsibility of the primary physician or clinic.
+When a Medicaid enrollee is restricted to a primary physician or primary clinic and a primary dentist or primary dental clinic, the primary physician or primary clinic will be the only allowed orderer of transportation services.
+This applies to all modes of non-emergency transportation and includes cases where the Medicaid enrollee's primary physician or clinic has referred the enrollee to another provider.
+In such situations ordering transportation services remains the responsibility of the primary physician.

-Transportation providers should use the Medicaid ID Number of the primary physician or clinic when obtaining eligibility information via MEVS as well as when submitting claims.
+Transportation providers should use the identification number of the primary physician when obtaining eligibility information as well as when submitting claims.

-Department of Heath Regulations governing this policy can be found at:
+Department of Heath regulations governing this policy can be found at: